-The university's funded programs, together with more than 30 ASU research centers and institutes, provide assistantships and training for many graduate students; further, the centers coordinate conferences, colloquia, and special seminars to heighten the learning experience.
-The Office of the Vice Provost for Research provides seed money to enable faculty and students to work at the frontiers of knowledge.
+Our funded programs, together with our more than 30 research centers and institutes, provide assistantships and training for many of our graduate students; further, the centers coordinate conferences, colloquia, and special seminars to heighten the learning experience.
+The Office of the Vice Provost for Research provides seed money to enable our faculty and students to work at the frontiers of knowledge.
 Such activities continually encourage the creative embrace of change and experimentation.